NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Adding blog posts

-Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
-Along this file can be several different files that can then be referenced easily inside that `.md(x)` file.
 In the folder that was created for the `contentPath` (`content` by default).
 Create a folder to hold a blog post.
 By default, the title of this folder will serve as the slug for the blogpost.
+Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
+Along this file can be several different files specific to that blogpost (e.g. images)
-By default, the date the `.mdx` file was created will serve as the date for the blogpost.
+By default, the date the `.md(x)` file was created will serve as the date for the blogpost.
 (see [Anatomy of a blogpost](#anatomy-of-a-blogpost) for the ability to override these defaults).

-### Adding authors

-In the folder that was created for the `contentPath` (`content` by default).
-Create a file called `authors.json` or `authors.yaml`.
-This file (or files, both formats can work together) holds an array of author objects.
+> NOTE: If you dislike having a folder per blogpost, loose `.md(x)` files are also supported.
+Place them inside the folder created for `contentPath`.
+> The title of the file will then serve as the slug of the blogpost if a slug not specified in the post's [slug](#anatomy-of-a-blogpost) field.

-#### Example folder tree
+### Example folder tree

 <!-- prettier-ignore-start -->
 ```